inspire-1a03/eru-2020/docs/eru-day2.md

 #### Your tasks:
 - Open the AnalogInOutSerial sketch from the Arduino IDE at >File>Examples>03.Analog> and click on **AnalogInOutSerial**
 - Navigate to the Arduino [AnalogInOutSerial tutorial page](https://www.arduino.cc/en/Tutorial/AnalogInOutSerial) to find the hardware requirements and circuit diagram. **Note** that you'll need to connect your circuit using the solderless breadboard.
-- Once you've connected your circuit and succesfully uploaded your code, open up the serial monitor on the top-right of the IDE.
+- Once you've connected your circuit and successfully uploaded your code, open up the serial monitor on the top-right of the IDE.
 - Adjust (turn) the potentiometer and observe the changes to the LED, as well as the output in the Serial Monitor.

 #### Notes
 1. In this example, the LED is connected to digital pin 9, which is one of six **pulse width modulation (PWM)** digital pins on the Arduino (denoted with a **"~"** symbol on the board).
 PWM allows a digital output (which is either LOW = OFF or HIGH = ON) to simulate an analog signal (which can assume any value between LOW and HIGH).
 The command ```analogWrite``` is used instead of *digitalWrite* in this case, since we're writing an analog value to pin 9.
 ![Analog vs. Digital Signals](images/analog-digital.png "Analog vs. Digital Signals")
 2. The map function is very useful for scaling the range of one variable to another range.
 In this example, the analog signal (from the potentiometer) ranges between 0 and 1023, while the acceptable output range for the LED is 0 to 255.
-The map function proportionally scales the potentimeter value to a usable value for the LED.
+The map function proportionally scales the potentiometer value to a usable value for the LED.
 3. In this example, you've used the Serial Console to establish and carry out serial communication between the Arduino and the computer.
 The setup function line ```Serial.begin(9600);``` establishes the connection, and the input argument (9600) in this case, determines the rate of information transfer, also known as the *baud* rate (9600 kilobits per second in this case).
-Clicking the dropdown on the bottom-right of the Serial Console displays the different baud rates that can be used.
+Clicking the drop-down on the bottom-right of the Serial Console displays the different baud rates that can be used.
 Note that the baud rate stated in the code needs to match that set in the Serial Console to receive intelligible output.
 4. In some cases (or at least on my Windows 10 laptop), the Serial Console won't appear on the screen when you click it.
 If this happens, you should be able to fix it by maximizing it in the explorer bar.
 ![Maximizing the serial console](images/fix-serial-monitor.png "Maximizing the serial console")

 ## Exercise 12: Potentiometer out, photoresistor in
-In this example, we’re going to start with the code and wiring used in the previous example, but replace the potentimeter with a photoresistor.
+In this example, we’re going to start with the code and wiring used in the previous example, but replace the potentiometer with a photoresistor.
 The point of this is to demonstrate how both components can be used as control devices by providing variable resistances.
 This exercise will require you to merge the existing wiring and code from the [AnalogInOutSerial](https://www.arduino.cc/en/Tutorial/AnalogInOutSerial) example, and merge in elements of the [AnalogInput](https://www.arduino.cc/en/Tutorial/AnalogInput) example (namely, the photoresistor example).

 #### Your tasks:
 - Use >File>Save As... to save a copy of the AnalogInOutSerial code to a new sketch file in your local working directory.
-Name the sketch with somethign descriptive.
+Name the sketch with something descriptive.
 Use this code as the basis for this example.
 Upload it to the Arduino.
 - Remove the wiring for the potentiometer, and replace it with the wiring shown for the photoresistor on the [AnalogInput](https://www.arduino.cc/en/Tutorial/AnalogInput) information webpage.
 - Once you have wired it properly (using the Serial Monitor to confirm), experiment with changing light levels on the photoresistor (using a bright light / covering it with your finger, etc.).
 Observe the results in the Serial Console (i.e. the range of input values from the photoresistor and the corresponding output values for the LED).
 Do the values span close to the entire ranges for these devices (0 to 1023 for the photoresistor and 0 to 255 for the LED)?
   - If not, modify the **map** function in your code so that the LED brightness ranges from off to full brightness.